When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 So what happens is in your last

-Were able to learn new things,
+role, you were able to learn new

-you were able to make new, build
+things, you were able to make

-wisdom and all of that.
+gain new wisdom and all of that.

 It becomes like a stacking.